alvinr/mariadb-docker-build/README.md

 # MariaDB builder with Docker
+Docker image that encapculates all the 3rd party libraries required to build MariaDB, for Centos7 and Ubuntu 14.04.

 ## Pre-reqs

 1. You have Docker installed and setup (i.e. you can already run a Docker image)

 ## Linux Distros
 Specifc instructions for each linux distro below.

 ### CentOS Image
+Supported CentOS 7 (latest)

 #### Build the Docker image
+Please change the environment variable HUB_UN to your Docker hub username

+    $ export HUB_UN=alvinr
     $ docker build -t $HUB_UN/mariadb-build:centos -f Dockerfile.centos7 .

 #### Run the image